 In the case of items that have been damaged, lost or stolen from the bag, the passenger must write to the airline within 7 days.
 In the case of a lost bag (missing for more than 3 days), a passenger has 21 days in which to claim from the airline or insurance company.

-In the highly unlikely event that your airline loses your bag to which a registered active TRACE ME Tag was attached and the airline declares your bag lost and pays you its financial compensation as a result, provided you have observed our Bag Loss Guarantees conditions, you will be eligible to claim under the terms of the Bag Loss Guarantee.
+In the highly unlikely event that your airline loses your bag to which a registered active TRACE ME Tag was attached and the airline declares your bag lost and pays you its financial compensation as a result, provided you have observed our Product Performance Warranty conditions, you will be eligible to claim under the terms of the Product Performance Warranty.

-This guarantee is in addition to any other compensation the passenger might be entitled to through any insurance or from their airline.
+This warranty is in addition to any other compensation the passenger might be entitled to through any insurance or from their airline.